tomvanbraeckel/yamcs.github.com/docs/http/Get_Parameter_Ranges.md

     <tr>
         <td class="code">maxGap</td>
         <td class="code">long</td>
         <td>Time in milliseconds.
-If the distance between two subsequent samples of the parameter is bigger than this value (but smaller than the parameter expiration), then an artificial gap will be constructed.
+If the distance between two subsequent values of the parameter is bigger than this value (but smaller than the parameter expiration), then an artificial gap will be constructed.
         This also applies if there is no parameter expiration defined for the parameter.</td>
     </tr>
     <tr>